PJKillah/PJKillah/README.md

 ## Who I am?

 <p>I am a bachelor's student based in Trento, Italy.
-While following an IT study formation, I am also a passionate autodidact in Web Development and UI/UX design.</p>
+While following an IT study formation, I am also a passionate autodidact in Web Development, UI/UX design and blockchain Smart Contract Development.</p>

 ## A Few Quick Facts